dssg/hitchhikers-guide/sources/curriculum/1_getting_and_keeping_data/databases/making_databases_work_for_you.md

 4. (Advanced Tip) Use EXPLAIN to get a query execution plan to get an idea of 1) how long the query might take to run and 2) which indices would make things faster.

 5. Don't do *UPDATE* queries (on large table).
 UPDATEs are horribly inefficient and it's often faster to create a new table and select the data from the old table into it with the transformations you're trying to do with the update statement.

-6. Set up permissions for your team (using GRANT) so you don't get them annoyed and frustrated when they can't access a table or schema you've created.

 ## Bonus Tips